Yes bones can shrink over the years.

 However, in case where the scale replacement is not an option, this system could

-be possibly and succesfully used for any knife scale repairs.
+be possibly and successfully used for any knife scale repairs.

 For the preserving of leather I just use a product called "FLUID FILM".

-It is a lanolin based lubricant, good for everything. comes in arosol or by the gallon.
+It is a lanolin based lubricant, good for everything. comes in aerosol or by the gallon.

 Most hardware stores carry it.